boveus/hyrax-wiki/Using-Sidekiq-with-Sufia.md

-# Using Sidekiq in Hyrax

-Hyrax no longer packages a default queuing back-end.
-Hyrax builds its jobs using Rails' ActiveJob framework, so you are free to use the queuing system of you choice (e.g. Resque, DelayedJob, Sidekiq) to manage long-running or slow processes.
-Flexibility and choice come with a cost, though, and there's some work involved in integrating whichever queueing back-end you select.
-This page offers guidance on installing and using Sidekiq to handle background jobs in your Hyrax app.

 ## Pre-Requisites: Install and Run Redis
 Sidekiq relies on the [Redis](http://redis.io/) key-value store, so Redis must be installed and running on your system in order for background workers to pick up jobs.